juampa2010/Artisant-AI/windows-setup.md

     1. Go to the list of commands and you should see the ones we set in BotFather.

-    2. Try sending /quien_soy and see if you get a reply
+    2. Try sending **/quien_soy** and see if you get a reply

     If ypu get a reply, then all seems to be properly setup, and working fine, and you can continue testing with the rest of the commands.

-    Try sending /preguntar and after that ask for a new Cooking recipe.
+    Try sending **/preguntar** and after that ask for a new Cooking recipe.

+16. Wait a minute or so to obtain the response from the conversation AI model.

 ----
 End Process